mattocci27/dotfiles/README.md

 # Usage (Mac and Manjaro Linux)

-Following commands will clone the repository, install depenecies and make symbolic links.
+Following commands will clone the repository, install dependencies and make symbolic links.

 ```shell
 # clone this repo